Thumbnail Project

 - select the image

-- Type a name for each image in the right cell
+- On the page, type a name for each image in the right cell

 - Right click on your root folder, and create a new folder named "thumbnail_project"